 This option would not do away with private insurance.
 By having a two-tier system, those with both private insurance and catastrophic plan will pay near-zero copay.
 Those without insurance will have to pay out-of-pocket, but won't be stuck with hundreds of thousand of dollars for emergency care or hospitalization.

 A universal catastrophic option could pass both the financial and political tests

 Healthcare is complex and the business of healthcare is even more so.
 Universal healthcare programs like that of the U.K. and Canada are less likely to work given the existing industry structure and the scale of U.S. healthcare.

 We looked at both extreme and least extreme scenarios for Medicare for All and found a compromise that works - a universal catastrophic plan.
 One could expect to pay $100 a month for catastrophic coverage to cap your medical expenses at a certain threshold.
-This program could also be free for low income people with subsidies.
+This program could also be free for low-income people with subsidies.

-By expanding a relatively bipartisan program (reinsurance) to cover expensive medical procedures that exceed a certain threshold, we could extend protection to all Americans at a reasonable cost without doing away private health insurance.
+By expanding a relatively bipartisan program (reinsurance) to cover expensive medical procedures that exceed a certain threshold, we could extend protection to all Americans at a reasonable cost without doing away with private health insurance.

 As compromise being the American constitutional tradition, we think it may also apply in healthcare.

 I realize this is a very complex topic with many nuances.
 This article is by no means a perfect prescription to fix U.S. healthcare.
 I welcome comments and opinions should you want to chat firstname.lastname@example.org.